Locals reflect on decades of violence during evening vigil in the Castro

 To love, then, is to win.

-People gather around a memorial near Castro and 18th streets in the Castro District of San Francisco, Calif. to remember the victims of the Orlando, Fl. shooting Sunday, June 12, 2016.
+Quincy Quinton, right, cries as David Glamamore comforts him while attending a vigil held at Harvey Milk Plaza in the Castro District of San Francisco, Calif. to remember the victims of the Orlando, Fl. shooting Sunday, June 12, 2016.
 (Jessica Christian/S.F.
 Examiner)